raxmox/helloworld/README.md

 # helloworld
-Experimentation Project for git and github.
+This is a simple experimentation Project for git and github.